tessercat/pbx-docs/client/notes.md

 Peer creates a Client object,
-registers this-bound callbacks on the object's events and calls the Client object's methods to interact with the channel.
+registers this-bound callbacks on the object's events and calls the Client object's interface methods to interact with the channel.

 Peer creates a View object.